 There are have been several health concerns raised about many kinds of conventional sunscreens.
 While the research is not conclusive on some of these risks, I think it’s important to follow the Precautionary Principle (“better safe than sorry”) in regards to our health.
 In other words, if there is enough research to cause a reasonable question with respect to safety, why take the risk if there are other more healthy alternatives available to us?

 Chemical-Based Sun Protection

-As an alternative to chemical based protection, mineral based sunscreen ingredients stay on top of the skin to create a barrier from UV light (thus the white chalky look!), and don’t have the health risks associated with chemical sunscreens.
-Mineral sunscreens like zinc and titanium dioxide are therefore much safer choice to use on a regular basis for skin protection, and recommended by the Environmental Working Group, which has spent decades doing third-party research on the safety of skin products.
+As an alternative to chemical-based protection, mineral-based sunscreen ingredients stay on top of the skin to create a barrier from UV light (thus the white chalky look!), and don’t have the health risks associated with chemical sunscreens.
+Mineral sunscreens like zinc and titanium dioxide are therefore much safer choices to use on a regular basis for skin protection, and recommended by the Environmental Working Group, which has spent decades doing third-party research on the safety of skin products.

-It’s best to avoid all sunscreen products with retinyl pamitate.
+It’s best to avoid all sunscreen products with retinyl palmitate.